Reading List and Conceptual Lineage

 Mind is not a thing that appears — it is something that must be assembled, sustained, and carried forward through time.

-This page will continue to evolve as Sentient Horizons grows — but the constraints it maps are already shaping how these questions can be asked without illusion.
+This page will continue to evolve as Sentient Horizons grows.
+The constraints it maps are already shaping how these questions can be asked without illusion.